Our work

 Student Careers

-The UBC Career Centre supports students in every aspect of their career development, from the moment they begin their studies to graduation and beyond.
+The Student Careers team supports students in every aspect of their career development, from the moment they begin their studies to graduation and beyond.

-Programs and services organized by the UBC Career Centre help students apply their learning to real-world settings through paid work experiences and volunteer roles, including Co-op, on-campus jobs, and the Work Learn program.
+Programs and services in Student Careers help students apply their learning to real-world settings through paid work experiences and volunteer roles, including Co-op, on-campus jobs, and the Work Learn program.

-The UBC Career Centre also offers career advising, mentorship programs, events, networking opportunities, and workshops to help students reflect on their skills and interests while exploring their career path.
+The Student Careers team also offers career advising, mentorship programs, events, networking opportunities, and workshops to help students reflect on their skills and interests while exploring their career path.

-Two UBC students in a lab setting with one looking through a microscope at lab sample
+Two UBC students in Science lab looking at a specimen under a microscope

 Career Advising